FREE SHIPPING on orders over $75 International: over $250

 Our Award Winning Jasmine Dragon Pearls Green Tea

 This enthralling tea has a sheer scale of quality.
-Jasmine in and of its own is a flower with a particularly mesmerizing strong aroma.
+Jasmine, in and of itself, is a flower with a particularly mesmerizing, strong aroma.
 Have you ever smelled wild jasmine?
 If you have, then you probably know that the smell of a small jasmine bush can effortlessly envelop an entire area in its sweet sap.

-Albeit sometimes we’ve come across jasmine teas where the smell nearly nauseates.
-These teas often happen to be flavored with jasmine and not infused through the delicate process that true jasmine tea requires.
+Albeit, sometimes we’ve come across jasmine teas that smell nearly nauseating.
+These teas are often flavored with jasmine rather than infused through the delicate process that true jasmine tea requires.

 When buying jasmine tea, make sure the ingredients include nothing but the tea leaf, and in some cases, the flowers.
 No flavoring should be present.